Kansas Jayhawks: Softball

 The Jayhawks softball team has appeared in seven Women's College World Series, including five straight from 1973–77, as well as 1979 and 1992.

 Golf

 In 1949, Marilynn Smith won the women's individual intercollegiate golf championship (an event conducted by the Division of Girls' and Women's Sports (DGWS) — which later evolved into the current NCAA women's golf championship).
+In 2025, Kansas won the Columbus Regional, securing an appearance in the NCAA Championship and claiming the first regional championship in program history.

+Soccer

+Women's soccer at the University of Kansas got its start in 1995, and they play their games at Rock Chalk Park in northwest Lawrence, Kansas.
+The stadium holds 2,500 people, making it one of the larger stadiums in the Big 12 for soccer.
+The team is coached by Mark Francis, who is in his 25th season at KU as of 2023, with a record of 258-192-43.
+The team's overall record since 1995 is 283-240-46, with two Big 12 conference titles, a divisional title, and 9 appearances in the NCAA tournament.

 Notable non-varsity sports

 Rugby

 Founded in 1964, Kansas Jayhawks Rugby Football Club plays college rugby in the Division 1 Heart of America conference against its many of its traditional Big 8 / Big 12 rivals such as Kansas State and Missouri.
 Kansas finished the 2011 year ranked 24th.
 Kansas rugby has embarked on international tours since 1977, playing in Europe, New Zealand, South Africa, Belgium, Holland, Scotland, England, Ireland and Argentina.

 The team plays its matches at the Westwick Rugby Complex, which was funded by $350,000 in alumni donations.
 Kansas often hosts the annual Heart of America sevens tournament played every September, the winner of which qualifies for the USA Rugby sevens national championship.
 Notable University of Kansas rugby all-Americans are: Pete Knudsen 1986, Paul King 1989–90, Anthony Rio 1992, Philip Olson 1993 all American, Joel Foster 1993, Collin Gotham 1993.
 In 2022 the club played in the USA Rugby D1AA spring national championship game, falling to Fresno State, 22–17.